 Some sector pressures have their origins before the COVID-19 pandemic.
 2011 saw the collapse of the largest chain, Southern Cross, and Four Seasons, another major provider, went into administration in 2019.

-Without high occupancy, care homes can soon run into debt and there is need to comply with stringent regulation.
 Whether larger groups or small independents, care homes are an essential industry, but while it may appear they should be successful – fees can be in excess of £1,000 per resident per week – the reality is that costs are significant and profits can be quickly eroded.

 Here at Company Debt, we have significant experience in both closing and restructuring care home sector businesses.
-Get in touch for a free, no obligation discussion about your situation with one of our licensed insolvency practitioners.
+Get in touch for a free, no-obligation discussion about your situation with one of our licensed insolvency practitioners.

 Automotive Pressure Points